-Homology between a human apoptosis specific protein and the product of APG5, a gene involved in autophagy in yeast
+Homology between a human apoptosis specific protein and the product of APG5, a gene involved in autophagy in yeast.

-Hammond EM., Brunet CL., Johnson GD., Parkhill J., Milner AE., Brady G., Gregory CD., Grand RJA.
+Hammond EM., Brunet CL., Johnson GD., Parkhill J., Milner AE., Brady G., Gregory CD., Grand RJ.

 Apoptosis specific proteins (ASP) are expressed in the cytoplasm of cultured mammalian cells of various lineages following induction of apoptosis.
 The cDNA encoding ASP has been cloned from a human expression library and has significant homology to the Saccharomyces cerevisiae APG5 gene which is essential for yeast autophagy.
-The APG5 gene, known as hAPG5, can be transcribed to give mRNAs of 3.3 kbp, 2.5 kbp and 1.8 kbp which are present at comparable levels in viable and apoptotic cells, demonstrating that protein expression must be regulated at the translational level.
+The ASP gene, known as hAPG5, can be transcribed to give mRNAs of 3.3 kbp, 2.5 kbp and 1.8 kbp which are present at comparable levels in viable and apoptotic cells, demonstrating that protein expression must be regulated at the translational level.
 These data indicate a possible relationship between apoptosis and autophagy and suggest evolutionary conservation in mammalian apoptosis of a degradative process present in yeast.